 1. Qualy Time Attack Season Schedule

-The purpose of our schedule is to give drivers more opportunities to post laps at their convenience and still compete.
-For each cup, drivers will have the opportunity to earn points by driving and posting lap times at the tracks of their choice.
+The purpose of our schedule is to give drivers more opportunities to post laps at their convenience while still being able to compete.
+For each cup, drivers will have the opportunity to earn points by driving and posting lap times at tracks of their choice.
 As you post laps, you will earn points, and the drivers with the most points in each class will win the cup.
-Since most drivers can only compete in three seasons, the QTA championship will be determined after the Fall Classic.
+Since most drivers can only compete in three seasons, the QTA annual championship will be determined after the Fall Cup.

 2. Point System

 Cars will be classed first by Motor – A, S, R, X, or U, then by Modification level – Stock, Street, Street-E, Track, or Unlimited.
-Example classes include R-Stock, A-Street, S-Track, etc.
+Example classes include R-Stock, A-Street, U-Track, etc.

-When drivers enter into a cup, they must enter with a specific car and class.
-Drivers earn points by uploading laps at each track and in each cup.
-For example, if you win in your class at both Autobahn and Gingerman during the Spring, you will have earned a total of 200 points for the Spring Cup.
-Points are totaled over the Spring, Summer, and Fall Cups (the Winter Special is a separate competition coming soon).
-Trophies are awarded at each Modification level – Stock, Street, Street-E, Track, or Unlimited, regardless of Motor.
+When drivers register for a cup, each car in their garage is eligible to compete with, earning points in that car's modification level (Stock, Street, etc.).
+Drivers earn points by uploading laps at each track in each cup.
+For example, if you win in your class (S-Street) at both Autobahn and Gingerman during the Spring, you will have earned a total of 200 points for the Spring Cup in Street.
+Points are totaled over the Spring, Summer, and Fall Cups.
+Trophies are awarded at each Modification level – Stock, Street, Street-E, Track, or Unlimited, regardless of the Motor classing.
+This means that while A-Stock, S-Stock, etc. earn points individually per class, the highest point earner amongst those will be the winner in Stock class.

-Laps uploaded during any one cup only count within that cup.
-A driver who earned points at a specific track during the Spring Classic must drive at the same track during the Summer Classic to earn additional points.
+Each lap only counts within a specific cup's timeframe.
+A driver who earned points during the Spring Cup must drive at the same track during the Summer Cup to earn additional points in the Summer.

 The Points breakdown is as follows: